 - ¼ cup olive oil

 - 2 tablespoons fresh rosemary, approximately 3 sprigs

 - 1 tablespoon fresh thyme

 - ½ teaspoon course ground pepper

 - 1 tablespoon honey

-Combine the remaining ingredients (for the herb paste) together in a food processor and apply paste liberally to the lamb.
+- Combine the herb paste ingredients together in a food processor and pulse.
+Apply paste liberally to the lamb.
 You can do this up to 24 hours prior.
 If you season early, wrap the lamb in plastic wrap and store in the refrigerator until ready to smoke.

-Place rack of lamb on the smoker for 45 minutes to an hour, or until the internal temperature of the rack of lamb reads 120 degrees on an instant read thermometer.
-(We like the Dot unit from Thermoworks for this.)
+- Place rack of lamb on the smoker for 45 minutes to an hour, or until the internal temperature of the rack of lamb reads 120 degrees on an instant read thermometer.
 Then remove and prep your grill/smoker for direct heat.